k0litha/Surge-Global-Note-App/README.md

 #### Server installation
 * Now move into the BACKEND directory.<br>`cd BACKEND`</br>
 * Then install all the dependencies for the server.<br>`npm install`</br>
-* Configure the .env variables as needed.
+* Configure the .env variables as needed (Configure Nodemailer, page sizes, JWT key and etc...).
 * In the same directory run the following command to start the server.<br>`npm start`</br>

 #### Seed database